gcrodgers/EncryptionApp/README.md

 TODO: Current implementation for all but Caesar Cipher uses java.security and javax.crypto.
 While this has taught me how these algorithms work, I would like to try implementations without them if possible.

-TODO: Improve the look of GUI.
+TODO: Improve the look of GUI (using CSS).

 Possible future additions: login, encrypt/decrypt whole files, Blowfish/Twofish?